prasunanand/gsoc_blog/sciruby_blog.md

 ## **Introduction**

-I worked on "Port NMatrix to JRuby" for my GSoC 2016 project.
-I am pleased to announce that **JRuby is ready for Nmatrix users**.
+I worked on "Port NMatrix to JRuby" in the context of the Google Summer of Code (GSoC) 2016 and I am pleased to announce that **Nmatrix can now be used in JRuby**.

-NMatrix, a linear algebra library wraps Apache Commons Maths for its core functionalities.
-By the end of GSoC, I have been able to implement NMatrix for dense matrices for double and object ( ruby objects ) data type.
+With JRuby NMatrix, a linear algebra library, wraps Apache Commons Maths for its core functionalities.
+NMatrix supports dense matrices for double and a Ruby object data type.
+The performance of JRuby with Apache Commons Maths is outstanding (see below for performance comparisons) even without making use of JRuby threading capabilities.

-I have also worked on porting [mixed-models](https://github.com/agisga/mixed_models) gem to JRuby which uses NMatrix heavily at its core to test NMatrix-JRuby with real-life data.
+I have also ported the [mixed-models](https://github.com/agisga/mixed_models) gem to JRuby which uses NMatrix heavily at its core.
+This allowed us to test NMatrix-JRuby with real-life data.

 This blog post summarizes my work on the project with Sciruby, and reports the final status of the project.

-## **Proposal**
+## **GSoC application**

-The proposal application can be found [here](https://github.com/prasunanand/resume/blob/master/gsoc2016_application.md).
+The original GSoC proposal, plan and application can be found [here](https://github.com/prasunanand/resume/blob/master/gsoc2016_application.md).

 ## **Code Commits**